paulroho/paulroho.github.io/_posts/2014-09-30-How-to-Use-Mobile-Emulators-And-Simulators.md

 ---
 layout: blog
 title: How to Use Mobile Emulators and Simulators to Test the Mobile Diversity (Stefan Gwihs & Philipp Strelka)
-tags: [Mobile App Europe 2014, Mobile Apps]
+tags: [Mobile App Europe 2014, Mobile Apps, Testing]
 ---

 Mobile App Europe 2014 Notes